 TGay Editor: modify in P115L6 as follows

-Under a block ack agreement using segmentation and reassembly, operations on MSDU Sequence Number and MPDU Sequence Number are performed MSDU_Modulo and MPDU_Modulo respectively (see 10.62), where MSDU Modulo and MPDU Modulo are as defined in the SAR Configuration element.
+Under a block ack agreement using segmentation and reassembly, operations on MSDU Sequence Number and MPDU Sequence Number are performed modulo MSDU_Modulo and modulo MPDU_Modulo respectively (see 10.62), where MSDU_Modulo and MPDU_Modulo are as defined in the SAR Configuration element.
+Operations on MPDU sequence number and MSDU sequence number are performed modulo 2MPDU_Modulo and 2MSDU_Modulo respectively.
+Comparisons between MPDU sequence number and MSDU sequence number are circular modulo 2MPDU_Modulo and 2MSDU_Modulo respectively, i.e., the sequence number space is considered divided into two parts, one of which is “old” and one of which is “new,” by means of a boundary created by adding half the sequence number range to the current start of receive window (modulo 2MPDU_Modulo and 2MSDU_Modulo respectively).